Shuts down one or more instances. This operation is idempotent; if you terminate an instance more than once, each call succeeds.

 You can stop, start, and terminate EBS-backed instances.
 You can only terminate instance

 store-backed instances.
-What happens to an instance differs if you stop it or terminate it.
+What happens to an instance differs if you stop it or terminate

-DeleteOnTermination block device mapping parameter set to
+DeleteOnTermination block device mapping parameter set

-terminating instances, see Instance
+between stopping and terminating instances, see Instance

 Lifecycle in the Amazon Elastic Compute Cloud User Guide.